-Where a student comes to speak to you directly and tells you information which may suggest they are at risk of abuse, this is known as a disclosure.
-If a student discloses to you, you should:
+Where a pupil comes to speak to you directly and tells you information which may suggest they are at risk of abuse, neglect or exploitation, this is known as a disclosure.
+If a pupil discloses to you, you should:

-- Listen to what the student is saying, without displaying any signs of shock or disbelief - Allow the student to talk freely without interrupting - Reassure the student but do not make promises about keeping the information a secret - Reassure the student that this is not their fault - Ask questions only if you need to clarify, take care not to put words in their mouth by asking leading questions - Explain to the student that they have done the right thing by telling you and explain what you will do next, in line with the procedures outlined below:
+- Reassure the pupil that they being taken seriously and that they will be supported and kept safe - Listen to what the pupil is saying, without displaying any signs of shock or disbelief - Allow the pupil to talk freely without interrupting - Reassure the pupil but do not make promises about keeping the information a secret - Reassure the pupil that this is not their fault - Ask questions only if you need to clarify, take care not to put words in their mouth by asking leading questions

+• Explain to the pupil that they have done the right thing by telling you and explain what you will do next, in line with the procedures outlined below.

 All staff should be aware that children may not feel ready or know how to tell someone they are being abused, and/or they may not recognise their experiences as harmful.
-This should not prevent you from having a professional curiosity and speaking with the DSL if you have concerns.
+This should not prevent you from having a professional curiosity and speaking to the DSL if you have concerns.